MU5A/Dice-game/README.md

 # Dice-game
-dice game with 2 dices
+dice game with 2 dices.